tundish/blathnaid/blathnaid/tale/chapters.rst

 He had some kindling, a blade, a flint, and a can with a lid so he could boil up water.

 Morten would have to forage.
 And Jack would go hungry.
 But he was not dismayed.
-He fell asleep before the grate, and dreamt of voyaging and adventure.
+He fell asleep before the grate, and dreamed of voyaging and adventure.

 The Trivet
 ==========